When we speak to clients some of the initial questions we ask are...

-Whether it is your sandwiches, desserts, salad dressing, or even condiments, by focusing on quality ingredients and/or homemade items you will attract new and repeat customers.
+Whether it is your sandwiches, desserts, salad dressing, even condiments, if you are focusing on quality ingredients and/or homemade items you will attract new and repeat customers.
 Remember, this is a process and you may not get everything right the first time.
 You can always add or change your menu later.

 It is important to offer variety and options that will appeal to a large swath of customers.
 When contemplating which catering company to order from, the decision maker is often influenced by their personal preferences.
 By offering a good product mix, you increase the chances of being selected.

-Repeat customers, the life-blood of any corporate drop-off catering business, may be particularly interested in a rotating variety of options.
+Repeat customers, the lifeblood of a corporate drop-off catering business may be particularly interested in a rotating variety of options.
 You must rise to the challenge of developing creative ways to appeal to your regular customers.

 To succeed in the catering business, your food must be consistent.
 If company X has a standing order for 20 assorted sandwiches every Monday, the assortment should be identical regardless of who is producing them.
-For example, if employee A, a vegetarian, makes them on Monday #1, and employee B, a meat lover, makes them on Monday #2, then the amount of vegetarian and roast beef sandwiches should be the same both weeks.
+For example, if employee A, a vegetarian, produces the sandwiches on Monday #1, and employee B, a meat lover, produces the sandwiches on Monday #2, the amount of vegetarian and roast beef sandwiches should be the same both weeks.
 Left to their own devices, they will defer to personal preferences.
 The secret to ensuring food consistency is creating an Operations Manual (what we call “Your Playbook”), and training your staff to use it.
-We discuss Your Playbook in detail in the module “Get Organized”.

-Are there any special niches not currently well served by competitors that you could leverage in your menu?
-According to the National Restaurant Association’s 2013 Restaurant Industry Forecast, the top culinary trend themes include gluten-free cuisine, health /nutrition, local sourcing, lower-sodium items, and lower-calorie items.
+Are there any special niches, not currently well served by competitors that you could leverage in your menu?
+According to the National Restaurant Association’s 2017 Industry Forecast, the top culinary trend themes include (Info to follow)

 Update Your Menu

-If you have an existing catering menu, ask yourself and your staff these questions:
+If you have an existing catering menu, ask yourself and staff these questions: